dishbreak/docker-compose-lab/README.md

 ## Part 2: Debugging Failed Containers

 Let's relaunch the environment, using the detached mode (`-d` flag).
+We're using detatched mode to simulate the way a lot of automated systems will interact with Docker.

 ```
-$ docker compose up -d
+$ Docker Compose up -d
 Creating network "dockercomposelab_default" with the default driver
 Creating dockercomposelab_webservice_1 ...
 Creating dockercomposelab_webservice_1 ... done